International Encyclopedia of the Social & Behavioral Sciences

 Paul B. Baltes, is a 26-volume work published by Elsevier.
 It has some 4,000 signed articles (commissioned by around 50 subject editors), and includes 150 biographical entries, 122,400 entries, and an extensive hierarchical subject index.
 It is also available in online editions.
+Reviewers described the work as "the largest corpus of knowledge about the social and behavioral sciences in existence." and "the atomic bomb of reference works."
 It was first published in 2001, with a 2nd edition published in 2015.
 The second edition is edited by James D. Wright.

 Subject Classification

 Contents include the following broad Subject Classification.